dblprog/finite-state-machine/README.txt

-README.TXT

 David Lax
-2/19/2015
-CMSC 162 Lab5

-Collaborators: Jacob Burroughs, Mikhail Iouchkov
+Finite State Machine verifier

 Files:

-Ex 1:

-fsm.py -- uses a configparser to parse a .fsm file and user input Works as designated in lab handout
+fsm.py -- uses a configparser to parse a .fsm file and user input; prints errors if fsm file is invalid
-(prints errors as required on example4.fsm, example5.fsm)

 Sample interaction: